driesbenoit/ugent-beamer/README.md

 Requires the packages [sfmath](https://ctan.org/pkg/sfmath), [helvet](https://ctan.org/pkg/helvet) and [PGF/TikZ](https://ctan.org/pkg/pgf)
-to be installed in your LaTeX distribution.
+to be installed in your LaTeX distribution (which most likely is already the case, see below).

 Also available as [Overleaf template](https://www.overleaf.com/latex/templates/ugent-beamer/ywtkkxstfgmx).